IRMAC: Interpretable Refined Motifs in Binary Classification for Smart Grid Applications: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we propose a novel shape-based method to identify the rooftop PV owners from their imported electricity data.
+In this paper, we proposed a novel shape-based method to identify users with rooftop PV and electric heating systems from imported electricity data.
 This method is proven to be reliable and can be applied to other applications.
-Comparing the proposed IRMAC method with the alternative methods in Tables~\ref{Comparision table:PV} and \ref{Comparision table: ES} shows that it performs very accurately.
-While DNN based methods, e.g. Time Series CNN, MLP, need large amounts of data to convey an unbiased solution, the IRMAC method only requires 24 hours of the users' motifs.
-Also, the final model is interpretable and the solutions, e.g., the weight vector, match the domain knowledge.
-These features are necessary for wider acceptance of the ML-based methods by the practitioners.
-Furthermore, it is easy in real-world applications to maintain and scale the IRMAC method since the motif of each user is independent, and updating the data does not need re-computation.
+Comparing the proposed IRMAC method with alternatives in Tables~\ref{Comparision table:PV} and \ref{Comparision table: ES} shows that it is accurate, fast, interpretable, and robust.
+While DNN-based methods, e.g., 1D-CNN and MLP, need large amounts of data to offer an unbiased solution, the IRMAC method only requires 24 hours of the users' RMs.
+Together with algorithmic transparency, these features are necessary for the wider acceptance of data-driven methods by practitioners.
+Furthermore, it is easy to maintain and upscale the IRMAC method in real-world applications since the motif of each user is extracted independently, and updating the data does not need re-computing RM in the entire dataset.
 Due to these advantages, it is acceptable to sacrifice a small amount of accuracy in exchange for higher interpretability, scalability, maintainability, and computation speed.

+We also notice that there are some limitations to the current work.
+First, the amount of data that end users need to preserve for RM discovery might also raise security concerns on the users' end.
+Second, this method cannot identify the equipment that is scarcely used or with trivial influences on the electricity usage, as it relies on the patterns of the imported electricity.

-As future work, we intend to develop an RM-based method for multi-class classification problems that has numerous applications in power systems, e.g., identifying users with electric vehicles, solar PV and stationary batteries.
-We also would like to develop an adaptable motif updating technique to reduce the fears over security breaches.
+In future work, we plan to enhance the IRMAC by developing an adaptable motif technique to dynamically update motifs at the users' end, as well as exploring the minimum data required from the users' end to reduce the fears of security breaches.
+This way, consumer classification can be carried out on a daily basis, where faulty, shaded and under-performing PV systems can also be identified for the benefit of smart grid applications.
+Furthermore, we intend to develop an RM-based method for multi-label classification problems that have numerous applications in power systems, e.g., identifying users with electric vehicles, solar PV and stationary batteries.